Achieving the Highest Possible Elo Rating: Introduction

 \section{Introduction}

-The Elo Rating system was proposed by Arpad Elo in the mid 20th century to accurately estimate the relative skill of chess players \cite{original_elo}.
+The Elo Rating system was proposed by Arpad Elo in the mid 20th century to estimate the relative skill of chess players \cite{original_elo}.
 It was quickly adopted by the international chess community, and in the decades since has seen adoption in many competitive contexts.
 This paper considers a simple combinatorial question about the Elo system.
-To the author's knowledge, this is the first time this question has been asked: given $n$ players starting with equal rating, what is the highest a player could be rated after a total of $k$ games are played?
+To the author's knowledge, this is the first time this question has been posed in print: \textbf{given $n$ players starting with equal rating, what is the highest a player could be rated after a total of $k$ games are played?}

-We begin with a description of the system.
-Each player is given some `rating' value (measured in `points'), which updates as they play games.
+We begin with a definition of the system then provide its motivation.
+Each player is given some `rating' value (measured in `points' or simply `Elo'), which updates as they play games.
 These rating points are somewhat analogous to poker chips: when player $A$ and player $B$ play a game, they each place some of their rating points into a pot.
 In the case of a draw, the players split the pot evenly.
 If one player wins, they take the entire pot.
-Rather than decide how many points to stake themselves, the Elo system posits that the amount a player puts in should be proportional to the estimated probability that player will win the game, given the difference in ratings between them and their opponent.
-Specifically, the system establishes a `pot function' $\sigma$ which requires players $A$ and $B$ place $\sigma(r_A-r_B)$ and $\sigma(r_B-r_A)$ points into the pot respectively, where $r_A,r_B$ are their ratings.
-The usual pot function used is $\sigma(z)=\frac1{1+e^{-z}}$ (up to scaling), but our results hold for a much broader class.
-Real-world uses of Elo typically avoid fractional and negative rating points by scaling and shifting points up and rounding to the nearest integer, and by imposing an artificial floor on possible ratings (by gifting a player points if they would otherwise dip below the floor).
-The size of the pot may also vary depending on their ratings or on how many games the player has played before.
-For simplicity, we ignore these complications by allowing for both fractional and negative points, and fixing a pot size of 1 point.
-Since the dynamics depend only on the difference between ratings, we can take the initial rating to be 0 without loss of generality.
+The heart of the Elo system is dictating how many points each player must ante up.
+To do so, each implementation of the system specifies a `pot function' $\sigma$ satisfying \begin{enumerate} \item $\sigma$ is non-negative and monotonically increasing, and \item $\sigma(z)+\sigma(-z)=1$ for all $z\in\R$. \end{enumerate} Let $r_A$ and $r_B$ be the ratings of players $A$ and $B$ respectively.
+When players $A$ and $B$ play, the number of points they ante up are $K\cdot\sigma(r_A-r_B)$ and $K\cdot\sigma(r_B-r_A)$ respectively, for a total pot size of $K$.
+Players are allowed to go into debt if they don't have the required points, i.e. negative ratings are perfectly fine.
+The value of $K$ itself is a parameter of the system.
+The resulting rating updates for different outcomes of a game between $A$ and $B$ are as follows: